-CONDITION AND EFFECT - The District completed its transition to computerized accounting records during the current fiscal year.
-These records indicate they were not posted on a monthly basis but were all done after the end of the year.
-Consequently, the bank reconciliations were also all done at the end of the year.
-They also did not reconcile the utility accounts receivable general ledger to the utility billing accounts receivable records, or the customer meter deposit liability general ledger account to the subsidiary records.
-The District posted only the cash payments from the billing program to the general ledger as revenue, but did not separate the type of revenue.
-All were posted as water revenue.
-The effect of not posting and balancing the accounting records in a timely manner could result in material errors or fraud occurring and not being detected in a timely manner.
+CONDITION AND EFFECT - The District did not post to the utility accounts receivable general ledger the utility activity maintained on the utility billing software system.
+Nor did they reconcile the utility accounts receivable general ledger to the utility billing software balances.
+The District also did not reconcile the customer meter deposit liability general ledger account to the utility billing subsidiary records or to the manua subsidiary records.
+The District posted only the cash payments from the billing program to the general ledger as water revenue.
+Other bank deposits were also posted as water revenue when it should have been another type of revenue or a credit to other accounts receivable.
+Other accounts receivable general ledger postings were made throughout the year but the payments received on these accounts receivable was posted as revenue again. payments should have been as a credit to the other accounts receivable accounts.
+Noted that other accounts receivable had balances outstanding at year end that had been paid.
+One balance had not been paid but was delinquent.
+The effect of not posting and balancing the accounting records in a timely manner could result in material errors or fraud occurring and not be detected in a timely manner.

-RECOMMENDATION - Recommend the District post to the computer accounting system all the financial data monthly.
-These records should be used to complete the Board reports for the Board of Director meetings.
-All bank accounts, including the certificate of deposit, should be balanced to the bank statements monthly.
-The utility billing accounts receivable records should be posted to the accounts receivable general ledger monthly.
-The amounts billed would be posted as a debit to accounts receivable and credit would be to the respective revenue account.
+RECOMMENDATION - Recommend the District post the utility billing accounts receivable records to the accounts receivable general ledger monthly.
+The amounts billed would be posted as a debit to accounts receivable and the credit would be to the respective revenue account.
 Adjustments made would be appropriately posted to the accounts receivable and revenue accounts.
 Payments received would be posted as a credit to accounts receivable versus to the revenue account.
-Utility accounts receivable general ledger account should be balanced to the utility billing accounts receivable records and the customer meter deposit liability general ledger account should be balanced to the meter deposit subsidiary records.
+Utility accounts receivable general ledger account should be balanced to the utility billing accounts receivable records end of month balance and the customer meter deposit liability general ledger account should be balanced to the meter deposit subsidiary records.
 These reconciliations should be performed monthly.
+Other accounts receivable posted to the accounting records should have their payments received posted as a credit to the accounts receivable record versus as revenue.
+Present procedures result in duplicating the revenues in the accounting records.
+Recommend the District print out an aging report from the accounting records receivables monthly and review it for delinquencies and proper posting of entries.

-CUSTER COUNTY RURAL WATER DISTRICT NO. 3 SCHEDULE OF FINDINGS AND RESPONSES JUNE 30, 2014
+CUSTER COUNTY RURAL WATER DISTRICT NO. 3 SCHEDULE OF FINDINGS AND RESPONSES JUNE 30, 2015